-The Old-Age and Survivors Insurance Trust Fund-Estimates in the 2023 Trustees Report show that although the Disability Insurance (DI) Trust Fund and the hypothetical combined OASI and DI Trust Funds are adequately financed in the meaning of this section (709) through the next 10 years under the intermediate assumptions (those representing the Trustees' best estimate of future economic and demographic trends), the OASI fund alone is not.
+The Old-Age and Survivors Insurance Trust Fund-Estimates in the 2024 Trustees Report show that although the Disability Insurance (DI) Trust Fund and the hypothetical combined OASI and DI Trust Funds are adequately financed in the meaning of this section (709) through the first 10 years projected under the intermediate assumptions (those representing the Trustees' best estimate of future economic and demographic trends), the OASI fund alone is not.

-Under the intermediate assumptions of the 2023 Trustees Report, the OASI Trust Fund reserves decline throughout the projection period, reaching 28 percent of annual cost at the beginning of 2032, falling to 7 percent of annual cost by the beginning of calendar year 2033, and becoming depleted in the first half of 2033.
+Under the intermediate assumptions of the 2024 Trustees Report, the OASI Trust Fund reserves decline throughout the projection period, reaching 36 percent of annual cost at the beginning of 2032, falling to 16 percent of annual cost by the beginning of calendar year 2033, and becoming depleted in the fourth quarter of 2033.
 The figure below shows the estimated balance ratios for the combined OASI and DI Trust Funds and for the OASI Trust Fund up to the date of trust fund reserve depletion, and for the DI Trust Fund through 2040.
-The DI Trust Fund reserves are projected to not be depleted in the 75-year projection period of the 2023 Trustees Report.
+The DI Trust Fund reserves are projected to not be depleted in the 75-year projection period of the 2024 Trustees Report.

-Maintaining a Balance Ratio of at Least 20 Percent-The following table shows annual amounts of change necessary for each year within the next 10 years where a change would be required to keep the OASI balance ratio from dropping below 20 percent.
-Because the OASI balance ratio first falls below 20 percent for the beginning of calendar year 2033, by 2032 changes would be required.
-For calendar years 2032 and 2033, the table shows the amounts of: (1) additional payroll tax revenue alone, (2) benefit cost reductions alone, and

-(3) a combination of equal amounts of payroll tax revenue increases and benefit cost reductions needed to meet this goal.
-Additional changes in OASI revenue and/or benefit cost would be required in subsequent years in increasing amounts in order to maintain an OASI balance ratio of at least 20 percent beyond calendar year 2033.
+Maintaining a Balance Ratio of at Least 20 Percent-The following table shows annual amounts of change necessary where a change would be required to keep the OASI balance ratio from dropping below 20 percent through the end of 2033 (equivalently through the beginning of 2034).
+For calendar years through 2033, the table shows the amounts of: (1) additional payroll tax revenue alone, (2) benefit cost reductions alone, and (3) a combination of approximately equal amounts of payroll tax revenue increases and benefit cost reductions needed to meet this goal.
+Additional changes in OASI revenue and/or benefit cost would be required in subsequent years in increasing amounts in order to maintain an OASI balance ratio of at least 20 percent beyond the beginning of calendar year 2034.

-The additional payroll tax revenue amounts required for 2032 and 2033 to meet the 20-percent minimum OASI balance ratio differ from the required reductions in benefit cost for that year, particularly in 2032, the first-year change would be needed.
-In order to maintain a balance ratio of 20 percent for 2033 with only payroll tax increases, the entire improvement of the balance ratio must be accomplished through payroll tax change in 2032.
-However, maintaining a balance ratio of 20 percent for 2033 with only benefit cost reductions is accomplished with both the reduced benefit cost in 2032, which increases the trust fund reserves at the start of 2033 (the numerator of the 2033 balance ratio), and the reduced benefit cost in 2033 (the denominator of the 2033 balance ratio).
-As a result, the amount of benefit cost reduction needed in the first year is less than the amount of additional payroll tax needed in that first year.
-Increases in payroll tax and reductions in benefit cost are much closer in 2033 (and would continue to be close in subsequent years).
-Under the combined approach, roughly one-half of the change required would be made through additional payroll tax revenue and one-half would be implemented through benefit cost reductions.
+The additional payroll tax revenue amounts (alone) required for each year to meet the 20percent minimum OASI balance ratio differ from the required reductions in benefit cost (alone) for that year, particularly in 2032, where a change in cost would not be required.
+In order to maintain a balance ratio of 20 percent for 2033 with only payroll tax increases, the entire improvement of the balance ratio must be accomplished through payroll tax increase in 2032.
+However, maintaining a balance ratio of 20 percent for 2033 with only benefit cost reductions can be accomplished solely with reduced benefit cost in 2033; the trust fund reserves at the start of 2033 (the numerator of the 2033 balance ratio) would remain the same, and the benefit cost in 2033 (the denominator of the 2033 balance ratio) is decreased.
+Necessary increases in payroll tax (alone) and reductions in benefit cost (alone) are close for 2033 and 2034 (and would continue to be close in subsequent years).
+Under the combined approach, approximately one-half of the change required would be made through additional payroll tax revenue and one-half would be implemented through benefit cost reductions.

-Changes required in 2032 and 2033 to prevent the OASI balance ratio from declining below 20 percent through 2033 under the Intermediate Assumptions of the 2023 Trustees Report (In billions) Additional Total amounts of additional payroll tax Calendar payroll tax Benefit cost revenue and benefit cost reductions year revenue only reduction only under a combined approach 2032 \$285.2 \$199.4 \$242.5 2033 469.0 496.7 482.8 Total, 2032-2033 754.2 696.1 725.3
+Changes required through 2033 to prevent the OASI balance ratio from declining below 20 percent through the beginning of 2034 under the Intermediate Assumptions of the 2024 Trustees Report (In billions) Additional Total amounts of additional payroll tax Calendar payroll tax Benefit cost revenue and benefit cost reductions year revenue only reduction only under a combined approach 2032 \$74.7 \$0.0 \$31.5 2033 417.2 428.5 428.9 Total, 2032-2033 491.9 428.5 460.4 Note: Totals do not necessarily equal the sums of rounded components.